jhanliufu-personal/PhaseStim2022_Yu/README.md

 Real-time phase detection and phase-specific stimulation system.
 For more introduction of the project, see its [project page](https://jhanliufu.github.io/projects/closed_loop_control.html) on Jhan's website.

 - **[trodes_connection.py](trodes_connection.py)** contains functions to interface with the [Trodes](https://spikegadgets.com/) system.
 We stream local field potential (LFP) signal from Trodes and issue stimulation command to Trodes.
+- **[echt.py](echt.py)** implements the endpoint-corrected Hilbert transform (ecHT), originally proposed by [Schreglmann et.al](https://www.nature.com/articles/s41467-020-20581-7). ecHT is a phase estimation algorithm that tracks the current oscillatory phase of an ongoing oscillatory signal.